jcreinhold/intensity-normalization/docs/readme.rst

 non-WM tissues, try least squares tissue normalization (which minimizes the least squares distance between CSF, GM, and WM tissue means within a set).

+`Read about the methods and how they work <https://intensity-normalization.readthedocs.io/en/latest/algorithm.html>`_.
+If you have a non-standard modality, e.g., a contrast-enhanced image, read about how the methods work and determine which method would work for your use case.
+Make sure you plot the foreground intensities (with the ``-p`` option in the CLI or the ``HistogramPlotter`` in the Python API) to validate the normalization results.

 *All algorithms except Z-score* (``zscore-normalize``) *and the Piecewise Linear Histogram Matching* (``nyul-normalize``) *are specific to images of the brain.*